Wisdom is a State of the Soul

 Understanding Changed Over Time

-If thinking in the soul leads to action, then thinking is function of the soul.
+If thinking in the soul leads to action, thinking is function of the soul.
 The Greeks, however, did not always believe this.
 Their understanding of the soul changed over time.

 Socrates, as Plato represents him, quotes Homer at his trail (Apology 34d), and this behavior was not restricted to those who moved in intellectual circles.
 The Greeks knew the poems from the performances of rhapsodes, professional reciters who accompanied themselves with the lyre.